Generated South Carolina mountain trout stream scene representing the North Saluda River, not an exact location photo

 Useful as the trout guide's legal-navigation reference point for the public portion.

-Slater corridor
+Slater area

 Helpful for matching the USGS gauge and RiverReports trend to the part of the river you actually plan to fish.